UnitedLands/UnitedCore/README.md

 - Access to [Towny](https://github.com/TownyAdvanced/Towny).
 Most of our plugins rely on towny for various reasons, so if you don't have a version of that up and running nothing will work.

-Again, it is not recommended to try and use these plugins as is, since chances are they will not work as you expect or not work at all.
+Again, it is not recommended to try and use these plugins as is, since chances are they will not work as you push or not work at all.
 No support will be provided or any help on how to set them up beyond the details in this section.
 The code is purely open-sourced for accessibility, better tracking, and if anyone wants to learn or use parts of it in their projects.

 # Plugin info